-When most people think of Anaheim CA there is one attraction that pops into mind and that is DISNEYLAND.
-Look, we love Disneyland as much as anyone (grab discounted tickets here) however the truth is Anaheim has SO MUCH MORE to offer traveling families coming in from both near and far.
-We recently spent a few days in Anaheim and I am SO excited to share with you the incredible things to do in Anaheim that we uncovered.
+When most people think of Anaheim, there is one attraction that pops into mind and that is Disneyland.
+Look, we love Disneyland as much as anyone (grab discounted tickets here), however, the truth is Anaheim has SO MUCH MORE to offer traveling families coming in from both near and far.
+We spend a lot of time around Anaheim as a family and I am so excited to share the incredible things to do in Anaheim that we have uncovered!

 First things first, you will need to learn how to get around!
-I love that Anaheim, unlike a lot of Southern California, Anaheim has an amazing public transit system.
-So, if you don’t have a car hop on the Anaheim Rapid Transit (ART) and for a couple bucks you can be anywhere.
-(You can pre-purchase discounted ART passes here)
+I love that Anaheim, unlike a lot of Southern California, has an amazing public transit system.
+If you don’t have a car, just hop on the Anaheim Rapid Transit (ART).
+With just a couple of bucks, you can be anywhere.
+Check out and pre-purchase discounted ART passes here!

-One of our kids favorite things to do in Anaheim is the Vans Skatepark.
+One of our kids’ favorite things to do in Anaheim is the Vans Skatepark.
 This massive 20,000+ square foot skatepark is a skater’s paradise.
-My kids were complete beginners but thanks to their incredible instructor Devon they had a blast!
+My kids were complete beginners, but thanks to their incredible instructor Devon they had a blast!
 You can book private lessons on Monday, Wednesday, and Friday with a Vans certified skate instructor for $50 an hour.

-Now, one of the most unique and fun things to do in Anaheim was taking trapeze lessons from SwingIt Trapeze.
-I was completely shocked that all 4 munchkins + my hubby and I were able to fly.
-The staff is incredible and will guide you step by step so that you feel completely comfortable taking off on a Trapeze.
-Check Current Prices Here!
+You have to experience SwingIt Trapeze!
+I was completely shocked that our whole family was able to fly.
+The staff is incredible and will guide you step by step so that you feel completely comfortable.
+Check out the current class schedule here!

-Trapeze wasn’t easy but the instructors are so skilled at helping you move through the different levels at such a fast pace it’s pretty phenomenal.
+Trapeze wasn’t easy but the instructors are so skilled at helping you learn!
 Check out my tricks below:

-Ella also enjoyed the sideshow tricks while she was waiting her turn.
+Ella also enjoyed the sideshow tricks while she was waiting for her turn.

-Nothing says summer like heading to the baseball fields.
-Anaheim is home to the Angels and the Angels Stadium is a fantastic stadium for families.
+Anaheim is home to the Angels and luckily the Angels Stadium is a fantastic place for families.
 Sundays are family days so there are extra games and fun for the kiddos with face painting and games located in the Gate 5 Courtyard.

-Seriously… you MUST check out the Anaheim Packing House it is a FOODIE HEAVEN!!!
-Not to mention a complete delight for your senses.
-This once Sunkist Packing House built in 1919 got a whole new look a few years ago and now its a trendy hipster eating hall full of amazing artisan eateries.
-My favorite thing about the packing house is there is always something new to discover and it is oh so tasty.
+The Anaheim Packing House was once the Sunkist Packing House.
+It was built in 1919, but got a whole new look a few years ago and is now a foodie hall full of amazing artisan eateries.
+There is always something new to discover and it is oh so tasty.
 Just make sure you arrive hungry!

 I recommend trying the K2 Cro-Nut from Pandor.
 Just be sure you have someone to share it with.

-Or check out the Instagram sensation known as Pop Bar.
+You will also find the Instagram sensation known as Pop Bar at the Packing House.
 They serve gelato on a stick dipped in your favorite chocolate and rolled in the topping of your choice.
-Just be ready to wait.
-There is usually a line, especially on weekends.

-See what I mean about a delight for your senses!!!
-All the natural light flowing in, the succulent plants, swings… its so beautiful!!!
+Take a look at all the natural light flowing in, the succulent plants, and swings… it’s so beautiful!!!

 If you are in the mood for a meal I suggest checking out the artisan tacos at Urbana…